Transformers

 value1 = lookup[query1]

-query3 = "bird"
+query2 = "bird"

 In the attention mechanism, we are performing a similar operation, but we implement a “soft” match of keys and queries.
 In fact, all queries will match will all keys, but in different intensities.
-The softmax computation introduces this notion of intensity, which will weigh the value that is going to be returned.
+The softmax computation introduces this notion of intensity, which will weigh the value that is returned.

 d = {